wenshisan/PaddleOCRSharp/README_en.md

 ## 1、Introduce

-This project is a C + + code modification and encapsulation based on Baidu paddleocr Net tool class library.
+This project is a C + + code modification and encapsulation based on [PaddleOCR](https://github.com/paddlepaddle/PaddleOCR) Net tool class library.
 It includes the table recognition function of text recognition, text detection and statistical analysis based on text detection results.
 At the same time, it is optimized to improve the recognition accuracy in the case of inaccurate small image recognition.
 It contains ultra lightweight Chinese OCR with a total model of only 8.6M size.
 The single model supports Chinese and English digit combination recognition, vertical text recognition and long text recognition.
 Support multiple text detection at the same time.

 The project encapsulation is extremely simplified, and the actual call is only a few lines of code, which greatly facilitates the use of middle and downstream developers and reduces the entry level of paddleocr.
 At the same time, different functions are provided Net framework to facilitate application development and deployment in various industries.
 Nuget package is a high-precision Chinese and English OCR that can be installed and used immediately, can be deployed offline, and can be recognized without network.

-Paddleocr DLL file is a C + + dynamic library modified from the C + + code of the open source project paddleocr and compiled based on x64 of OpenCV.
+Paddleocr DLL file is a C + + dynamic library modified from the C + + code of the open source project [PaddleOCR](https://github.com/paddlepaddle/PaddleOCR) and compiled based on x64 of OpenCV.

 This project can only be compiled and used on x64 CPU, so 32-bit is not supported.